article

 Data lifecycle management

 Data lifecycle management is the aspect of a data governance framework that directs the oversight of data from creation and collection through use and end of life.
-It includes setting policies and procedures for:
+It includes setting policies and procedures for the following.

 Data literacy